kantone/nutch-jsoup/README.md

 </property>
 ```
 - Edit conf/domjsoupconf.xml
-- Setup filter url where to apply precise data extraction.
-##### Add or edit rule a section
+- Setup filter url where to apply precise data extraction (add or edit rule a section)
 ```sh
 <rule>
     <!-- If url contains "urlcontain value" then use specific file for extract data "conf/domjsoup-github.xml" -->